liv-ac-uk/comp122/labs/arrayLoops/README.md

 }
 ```

-Complete the program Hello.java so that it prompts the user for an integer, $`n`$, and then print the phrase to the terminal $`n`$ times.
+Complete the program Hello.java so that it prompts the user for an integer, `n`, and then print the phrase to the terminal `n` times.
 The output of your program should be as below:

 ```
 $ java Hello